-Networked computer systems are prevalent in most aspects of modern society, and we have become dependent on such computer systems to perform many critical tasks.
-Moreover, making such systems dependable is an important goal.
-Yet, dependability issues are often neglected when building systems due to the complexities of the techniques involved.
-Modularization is a well-known principle for simplifying complex systems.
-Furthermore, a common technique used to improve the dependability characteristics of systems is to replicate critical system components whereby the functions they perform are repeated by multiple replicas.
-Replicas are often distributed geographically and connected through a network as a means to render the failure of one replica independent of the others.
+Networked computer systems are prevalent in most aspects of modern society, and we have become dependent on them to perform many critical tasks.
+Making such systems dependable is an important goal.
+Yet, dependability issues are often neglected due to the complexities of the techniques involved.
+Modularization is a well-known principle for simplifying complex systems, and combined with middleware to support replication, it is possible to construct fault-tolerant applications with significantly smaller costs.